-The program focuses on project management, methods, sustainability, and other key aspects of construction engineering and management.
+The program focuses on construction processes and methods, sustainability, and other key aspects of engineering and management.

 The curriculum emphasizes coursework and hands-on learning.
 Students have access to state-of-the-art facilities, including the Mcity Test Facility for connected and autonomous vehicles.

-The university is home to a number of research centers and institutes focused on construction engineering and management, such as the Center for Professional Development and the Center for Intelligent Infrastructure.
+The university is home to a number of research centers and institutes focused on management and technology, such as the Center for Professional Development and the Center for Intelligent Infrastructure.

 The University of Texas at Austin

-Offered through the Department of Civil, Architectural, and Environmental Engineering, University of Texas at Austin’s Master of Science in Civil Engineering with a focus on Construction Engineering and Project Management emphasizes project management, methods, safety, and sustainability.
+Offered through the Department of Civil, Architectural, and Environmental Engineering, University of Texas at Austin's Master of Science in Civil Engineering with a focus on Construction Engineering and Project Management emphasizes methods, construction safety, and sustainability.

 The department has state-of-the-art facilities, including a construction materials laboratory, geotechnical engineering laboratory, and a transportation research laboratory.